DeepikaKaranji/C-library-for-arbitrary-length-integers/README.md

 - Karatsuba multiplication

-I believe that my implementation currently can handle integers of arbitary length, because I dont assume 1000 as MAX length anywhere with '\0' in the 1001th position.
+I believe that my implementation currently can handle integers of arbitary length, because I dont assume MAX length anywhere with '\0' in the (MAX+ 1)th position.
 But multiplication of 2 1000 digit numbers may result in overflow.
 To handle this, When the datatype grows, we could create a new memory location with the resized value and copy the elements to it, delete the old one.